frPropose a project

 Notably, this second treatment arm produced the most encouraging results.
 The researchers highlighted the pivotal role of parental and community involvement in technology diffusion and rural education:

-• Adoption of agricultural practices: student adoption of bed preparation methods (the main agricultural technology promoted) increased by 62.1 percent, while parental adoption increased by 14.9 percent with engagement.
-However, in schools without engagement interventions, SBAE had a near-zero effect on student and parental adoption of technologies.
+• Adoption of agricultural practices: student adoption of bed preparation methods (the main agricultural technology promoted) increased by 62.1 percent, while parental adoption rose by 14.9 percent with engagement.
+However, in schools without engagement interventions, SBAE had almost no effect on the adoption of technologies by students or parents.

-• Educational outcomes: school dropout rates decreased of approximately 20-25 percent, and school attendance increased by 24 percent in communities exposed to the engagement intervention, yet the SBAE program reduced student attendance by 31 percent when no engagement modules were included.
+• Educational outcomes: school dropout rates fell by approximately 20-25 percent, and school attendance increased by 24 percent in communities exposed to the engagement interventions.
+Yet, the SBAE program alone reduced student attendance by 31 percent when no engagement modules were included.
 The research team is currently exploring the mechanisms behind these effects.

-As highlited by Christopher Udry in the dissemination event: « This is one of the most effective programs I have since in 40 years in changing the attitude of adults farmers.
-The program makes sense in a context of very under-resourced extension system and infrastructure available at school, with teachers trained to teach and a way to reach students which are motivated agents of change.
-The SBAE idea, well combined with efforts to engage the parents, is able to take this energy we see amongst the students and channel it to their parents. »
+As highlited by Christopher Udry in the dissemination event: « This is one of the most effective programs in encouraging adult farmers to test new agricultural technologies I have seen in 40 years.
+The program makes sense in a context of very under-resourced extension system and infrastructure available at school, with teachers trained to teach and a way to reach students who are motivated agents of change.
+The SBAE idea, when combined with efforts to engage the parents, is able to take this energy we see amongst the students and channel it to their parents. »

-Additional results are available in the consortium’s policy brief, and confirm that education and technology dissemination can be refined by combining an effective school-based agricultural extension program with integrated parental and community engagement.
-Areas that SBAE can build upon include improving SBAE’s impact on education by strengthening the training of teachers, but also maximizing school-level impact by standardizing the SBAE curriculum in schools.
+Additional results are available in the consortium’s policy brief, confirming that the integration of an effective school-based agricultural extension program with parental and community engagement can enhance both education and technology dissemination.
+SBAE can build upon areas such as teacher training and standardizing the SBAE curriculum to maximize school-level impact.

-The program is now about to enter its second phase of evaluation with insightful learnings still coming in, particularly on yield gains thanks to the agricultural innovations, and cost-effectiveness compared to other extension solutions.
+The program is now entering its second evaluation phase with further insights anticipated, particularly regarding yield gains from agricultural innovations and the cost-effectiveness compared to other extension solutions.

 Ressources